Welcome to today's edition of the Rush 24-7 podcast.

 You like the ruling class running the show.

-Senator Robert Bennett, Republican Utah, who failed to survive his party's nominating process after running afoul of local Tea Party activists, told a local AP reporter last week the Republican Party had jeopardized its chance to win Senate seats in Republican-leaning states as Nevada and Kentucky, and potentially in Colorado, where Tea Party favorite Ken Buck has surged ahead of Lieutenant Governor Jane Norton in the primary battle.
+Senator Robert Bennett, Republican in Utah, who failed to survive his party's nominating process after running afoul of local Tea Party activists, told a local AP reporter last week the Republican Party had jeopardized its chance to win Senate seats in Republican-leaning states as Nevada and Kentucky, and potentially in Colorado, where Tea Party favorite Ken Buck has surged ahead of Lieutenant Governor Jane Norton in the primary battle.

-Bennett warned that such candidates are stealing attention from top Republican recruits like Mike Castle in Delaware and John Hovind and North Dakota, both of whom are favored to win seats held by Democrats.
+Bennett warned that such candidates are stealing attention from top Republican recruits like Mike Castle in Delaware and John Hovind in North Dakota, both of whom are favored to win seats held by Democrats.

 But it is not in the cards for these Tea Party people to win.

-And this explains it.
+And this explains it in part.

 It's 16 pages, much too long to read in its entirety here.